 Information on the departmental Windows desktop backup service

-The Department offers backup of Windows data on your office machine.
+If you request it, Computer Serivices offers backup of Windows data on your office machine.
 Backup quotas are: 40 GB for faculty and 20 GB for staff and graduate students.
 The backups run automatically 7 nights per week, and we keep backed-up data (and can restore it) for a period of three months.
 Please note that if you have a dual-boot machine, the Windows backups will run only when you leave your machine booted into Windows overnight.
-(The backups occur around 1AM).

 It is possible to access your most recent backup on line.
 The previous day’s backups are located at: \\merry.cs.unc.edu.
 There are faculty and staff subdirectories (and will be a subdirectory for grads if any decide to get backups), and within these subdirectories there is a share point for every user that we’re currently backing up.
 That share should give you access to your backup folder on a read-only basis.

 The Department’s Windows backup system is voluntary.
 If you are not already participating in this but would like to do so, these are the things you must do:

 - On the D drive of your PC, create a folder called <yourlogin>_backup (for example, forrest_backup).